 COVID-19 has become a nightmare for all countries.
 Nobody in the business world saw it coming.
 Some cases were reported in late 2019 in a few countries but nobody knew it’d turn into a pandemic this soon and ruin every corner of the world.
 The hysteria continues and it’s impacting economics, businesses (especially retail businesses) and almost every aspect of our lives.

 However, this is not the actual problem, the real problem is we don’t know when and how this pandemic is going to end, it is possible that this pandemic will never go and we might have to live with it.

 The world is changing like a bat out of hell, don’t miss the irony here.
 The number of people deemed safe to gather in one place has decreased from thousands to hundreds, to ten.
 Restaurants, bars, movie theatres, and gyms in many big cities are shutting down and because of quarantine measures, a huge number of people have been forced to switch to WFH (work from home).

-More than 1200 retailers have now shut all their stores because of the 2020 pandemic, coronavirus.
+More than 1200 retailers have now shut all their stores because of coronavirus.
 The retail stores are unfortunately in the endgame now.
 Apparently, the new convenient way to shop is online shopping, nobody knew this pandemic would give a great rise to ecommerce websites and a shift in consumer shopping habits.
-In this article, we are going to discuss how retail businesses can survive in this 2020 pandemic crisis.
+In this article, we are going to discuss how retail businesses can survive in this COVID-19 crisis.